Other Disclosures (Pillar 3)

 Given the nature and activities of the Partnership, its risk appetite is low.
 It does not deal in a principal capacity and therefore does not have a trading book.
 The key risks that it faces are as follows:

 The main market risk of the Partnership is foreign exchange risk as a result of its management fees being calculated in a variety of currencies whilst the Partnership’s operating expenditures are mostly in sterling.
-This risk is monitored by the COO who actively hedges the risks the Partnership is exposed to.
+This risk is monitored by the Risk Manager who actively hedges the risks the Partnership is exposed to.
 Net of the hedging strategy, the Partnership’s exposure to market risk is thus immaterial.

 Interest Rate Risk